 Map your own path to success

 Success is a moving target, especially in retail.
 And “keeping up” is not enough.
 Retailers must be on the lookout for the next trend and innovation.
 That doesn’t mean chasing each new fad.
-Rather, you want to be open to new behaviors — and be ready to adapt.
+Rather, you want to be open to new behaviours — and be ready to adapt.

 — VP of digital for a US-based-general merchandise retailer

 The digital experience you design needs to reflect the understanding that customers don’t think in terms of separate channels or stages like mobile versus in store.
-Everything is interconnected, and personalizing the customer journey has never been more important.
-You need to consider the customer holistically and adapt your processes to fit their individual needs instead of trying to mold their needs to fit your processes.
+Everything is interconnected, and personalising the customer journey has never been more important.
+You need to consider the customer holistically and adapt your processes to fit their individual needs instead of trying to mould their needs to fit your processes.
 Remember that your employees are a valuable asset and you can use mobile technology and automation to support their efforts.
 And finally, embrace intelligent technology — AI and ML — to refine insight gathering and streamline workflows to help you deliver the best possible customer experience in 2022 and beyond.

 For more insights, read the full report, 2022 Digital Trends – Retail in Focus.